smartiniOnGitHub/fastify-cloudevents/README.md

   (by default is `false`)
 - `includeRedundantAttributes`, a boolean flag to add some redundant attributes in the data section of generated CloudEvents when `true` (by default is `false`)
+- `serverUrl`, the URL (absolute, or relative) of the current webapp, to use as a base `source` in generated CloudEvents
+- `serverUrlMode`, the mode to build the `source` attribute in generated CloudEvents; any not null value will cause this setting to be added to extensions (if set not null in plugin options):
+  - null, (default value) same as 'pluginAndRequestSimplified' but without arguments (if any)
+  - 'pluginAndRequestSimplified', use the given `serverUrl` and add the current request url,
+  - 'pluginAndRequestUrl', use the given `serverUrl` and add the current request url
+  - 'pluginServerUrl', use only the given `serverUrl`
+  - 'requestUrl', use only the request url
+  - anything other, will raise an `Error`
+- `onCloseCallback`, callback to handle generated CloudEvents in Fastify hook `onClose`, for the plugin
+- `onErrorCallback`, callback to handle generated CloudEvents in Fastify hook `onError`
+- `onReadyCallback`, callback to handle the generated CloudEvent in Fastify lifecycle function `ready`, for the plugin (when the plugin has been loaded)
+- `onRegisterCallback`, callback to handle generated CloudEvents in Fastify hook `onRegister`
 - `onRequestCallback`, callback to handle generated CloudEvents in Fastify hook `onRequest`
+- `onResponseCallback`, callback to handle generated CloudEvents in Fastify hook `onResponse`
+- `onRouteCallback`, callback to handle generated CloudEvents in Fastify hook `onRoute`
+- `onSendCallback`, callback to handle generated CloudEvents in Fastify hook `onSend`
+- `onTimeoutCallback`, callback to handle generated CloudEvents in Fastify hook `onTimeout`
+- `preHandlerCallback`, callback to handle generated CloudEvents in Fastify hook `preHandler`
 - `preParsingCallback`, callback to handle generated CloudEvents in Fastify hook `preParsing`
-- `preValidationCallback`, callback to handle generated CloudEvents in Fastify hook `preValidation`
-- `preHandlerCallback`, callback to handle generated CloudEvents in Fastify hook `preHandler`
 - `preSerializationCallback`, callback to handle generated CloudEvents in Fastify hook `preSerialization`
-- `onErrorCallback`, callback to handle generated CloudEvents in Fastify hook `onError`
-- `onSendCallback`, callback to handle generated CloudEvents in Fastify hook `onSend`
-- `onResponseCallback`, callback to handle generated CloudEvents in Fastify hook `onResponse`
-- `onCloseCallback`, callback to handle generated CloudEvents in Fastify hook `onClose`, for the plugin
+- `preValidationCallback`, callback to handle generated CloudEvents in Fastify hook `preValidation` all plugin options have a default value, so are optional.
-- `onRouteCallback`, callback to handle generated CloudEvents in Fastify hook `onRoute`
-- `onRegisterCallback`, callback to handle generated CloudEvents in Fastify hook `onRegister`
-- `onReadyCallback`, callback to handle the generated CloudEvent in Fastify lifecycle function `ready`, for the plugin (when the plugin has been loaded)
-- `cloudEventOptions`, CloudEvent options common to all generated event instances; anyway objects are copied to not be shared between instances

-all plugin options are optional, and have a default value.
+See [README - cloudevent.js - GitHub](https://github.com/smartiniOnGitHub/cloudevent.js/blob/master/README.md) for more info on events.
 Note that all callbacks given to hooks accepts only a single argument: the generated CloudEvent instance, and *not* arguments like in error-first callbacks: (error, data), because here is not really needed.
+Most callbacks now here are async.
+See [Hooks - Fastify reference - GitHub](https://github.com/fastify/fastify/blob/main/docs/Reference/Hooks.md) for more info on Fastify Hooks.

 Note that there is even the ability to validate CloudEvent instances in a stricter way, by setting to true the attribute 'strict' in constructor options;